eemaanimran/IFCS-Junior-QE-Engineer-Quiz-Summative-2/README.md

 ## Development Section
 Following the completion of the initial prototype design and establishing technical requirements, the development of the quiz application became more manageable.
 This development process follows an organised design approach, involving the Codes structure, object-oriented design, GUI implementation, alongside input validation and logic for navigating questions.
 This section outlines the key features of the quiz application, including how different classes and functions work to ensure functionality.
 ### Code Structure
 The application was designed using a modular, object‑oriented approach to improve code readability and separate different areas of functionality.
-For example, the quiz application has been seperated into four different Python files.
+For example, the quiz application has been separated into four different Python files.
 <img width="307" height="63" alt="image" src="https://github.com/user-attachments/assets/35e2cf82-754e-4d4c-8027-73d4c55b7656" />
 <img width="319" height="20" alt="image" src="https://github.com/user-attachments/assets/45b60d2b-24af-417a-a8e1-f1f8ae5a30a4" />
 <img width="233" height="54" alt="image" src="https://github.com/user-attachments/assets/68ae824a-718e-4a4c-8b40-e951ef915c2a" />